Hello Parents and Carers,

 Don’t be afraid to ask for or accept help or accept it if it’s offered.
 Many parents can sometimes find it hard to say they’re struggling, but family, friends or professionals, won’t know we need a little support if we don’t tell them.
 It can also be offered by friends and family who remember how they struggled at times and want to give you the support that they didn’t have.
 Asking for support or help is a sign of strength, not weakness and it’s a positive thing to admit that we can’t handle everything on our own, and that maybe we don’t have all the answers.
 Parenting doesn’t come with an instruction manual, we can read books that may help but the reality is that nothing ever really prepares us for parenthood.
 Asking for help does not make us a burden nor is it a sign of weakness, it’s a sign of humanness.
 Sometimes we need to be kind to our self and remind our self that we are doing the best we can as often as we can and that is all we can expect of ourselves.
 It doesn’t make us a bad parent.

-Especially at the moment simple things can make a big difference for example;
+Simple things can make a big difference for example;

 - Asking your partner to bath your child(ren) whilst you tidy up after dinner so that you can then both sit down together once they are in bed.